Senator Ralph G. Recto

 He is married to Batangas Governor Vilma Santos-Recto of Tarlac and Nueva Ecija, father to Ryan Christian and stepfather to Luis Philippe Manzano.

-Senator Recto has two Master’s Degrees – one in Public Administration from the University of the Philippines, Diliman and another in Strategic Business Economics from the University of Asia and the Pacific.
+Senator Recto has completed the coursework and is a candidate for both master's degrees in Public Administration from the University of the Philippines and in Strategic Business Economics from the University of Asia and the Pacific.
 He also took up a Leadership Scholarship Course at the John F. Kennedy School of Government at Harvard University in Cambridge, Massachusetts, United States of America.
 He acquired a Bachelor of Science degree in Business Administration at the De La Salle University-Manila.
 His elementary years were spent at the Ateneo de Manila University while his High school diploma was received from the De la Salle University.

 In 2009, he was conferred a degree of Doctor of Humanities, honoris causa by the Nueva Ecija University of Science and Technology.